 How To Store Leftover curry chickpeas In The Freezer?

 You can freeze your curry chickpeas in small batches.
 This way you don’t have to reheat the whole thing for small servings; it reheats really well.
-You should freeze it covered in airtight containers or heavy-duty freezer bags, or wrap tightly with heavy-duty aluminum foil or freezer wrap for best results.
+You should freeze it covered in airtight containers or heavy-duty freezer bags, or wrap it tightly with heavy-duty aluminum foil or freezer wrap for best results.

 Properly stored, it will maintain the best quality for about 4 months but will remain safe beyond that time.